-HPE NonStop Pathway is an application framework that is a mainstay of today’s mission-critical OLTP systems.
+HPE NonStop Pathway is an application framework that is a mainstay of mission-critical OLTP systems.
 It supports a requester (client) – server model, and delivers application scalability by distributing requester workloads across dynamic pools of application server processes (serverclasses) that in turn are spread across multiple HPE NonStop server CPUs.
 It also offers high levels of application availability by monitoring and automatically restarting server processes in the event of failure.

+The Pathway model delivers excellent application availability for a single HPE NonStop server, providing local fault tolerance.
+However, this model still necessitates application outages for certain planned system maintenance activities, and it offers no protection against unplanned system outages.
 These limitations are addressed by Pathway domains (PDs), which allow the serverclasses to be distributed across multiple NonStop server systems.
 This capability improves application scalability and availability, protecting against some server failures.
-However, even though application availability is improved by Pathway domains, if the database being used by those applications becomes unavailable, then the application is still down.
+However, even though application availability is improved by PDs, if the database being used by those applications becomes unavailable, then the application is still down.